ISO 50001: Transforming energy management into a strategic asset

-Energy management is a major challenge for businesses, with economic and environmental implications.
-According to figures from Réseau de Transport d'Électricité (RTE), the French electricity transmission system operator, the average electricity consumption of businesses and professionals accounts for over 45% of energy consumption in France, and that of large industries is 16%.
-Alone, the economic actors of the country thus weigh more than 60% of the overall energy consumption of France.
-The majority of energy expenses in the tertiary sector are related to heating and computer equipment.
-The ISO 50001 standard is one of the tools that professionals can rely on to achieve their energy reduction goals, and consequently, simultaneously reduce their expenses and improve their environmental performance.
+Energy management is a major challenge for businesses worldwide, with critical economic and environmental implications.
+Across the European Union, the industrial and services sectors combined account for over 65% of total final energy consumption.
+The majority of energy expenses in the tertiary sector are related to heating, cooling, and IT infrastructure.
+The ISO 50001 standard is the premier tool that professionals rely on to achieve their energy reduction goals, simultaneously reducing operational expenses and improving environmental performance in alignment with global climate targets.

 What is the international standard ISO 50001?